TLCFEM/suanPan-manual/docs/Library/Solver/BFGS.md

 Regardless of whether LBFGS is used, the maximum number of iterations will be limited to the size of the problem.

-There is no support for constraints implemented via the Lagrange multiplier method.
+There is **no** support for constraints implemented via the Lagrange multiplier method.

+Theoretically, BFGS only works on symmetric positive definite systems.
+The algorithm will eventually fail if the system is not positive definite.
+Thus, it cannot be used in problems that exhibits material softening, snap-back, snap-through, etc.
+However, the solver itself does **not** validate the type of systems given.